alezz00/portfolio-backtest/README.md

 # portfolio-backtest

-This is a simple main class to extract some basic statistics from the history of a portfolio
+This is a simple main class to extract some basic statistics from the history of a financial portfolio

 ## Data